 Air It Out

-Channel your inner Elsa and give your hair a cool blast of air with the blow dryer.
-That’s because cold air opens up the hair cuticle, which allows bad odors to escape and pleasant scents to enter.
+Channel your inner Elsa and give your hair a cold blast of air with the blow dryer.
+That’s because cold air opens up the hair cuticle, which allows terrible odors to escape and pleasant scents to enter.
 Using your blow dryers cool setting, give your hair a refreshing breeze for about 5 minutes before shaking it out and applying essential oils or dry shampoo.

 If you haven’t hopped on the essential oil bandwagon yet, then you’re doing it all wrong.
 Essential oils have been used in beauty regimes for ages because, well, they’re pretty awesome.
 They cut through grease while delivering a hearty dose of delicious fragrances.
 Choose your favorite scent (tea tree oil is my top pick because it smells super fresh and its antimicrobial properties kill the microbes causing foul smells), rub a few drops between your palms, and gently work it through your hair.